Friday 5th June | 10am-10pm | across Ivybridge

 Head down to the river with Flete Field Lab to learn about how fungi can help clean up our waterways, then meet Wild About the Erme River - a community group stepping up to restore the Erme and its habitat.

-Join the UK Rights of Nature Network to discuss how we can include nature in our decision-making and speak up for the more-than-human world.
+Join We Are Nature Based CIC to discuss how we can include nature in our decision-making and speak up for the more-than-human world.

 Get outside and join a walking talk on the hidden botany and super-hero plants around Ivybridge or join in some nature connection experiences to help you slow down, be more present and explore the wonder of nature all around us.